jambeshmpt/Data-Science-R/README.md

 # Data-Science-R-
+This Repository Contain R code for AI&ML use cases .
-This Repository contains the Airline flight pattern study using R-Code using data from http://stat-computing.org/dataexpo/2009/
+       1) R-Code using data from http://stat-computing.org/dataexpo/2009/ to analyze flight data